mamgad/DVBLab/course/modules/00_methodology.md

 - Insecure SQL queries in transaction processing
 - Weak cryptographic implementations in authentication

-## 10. Banking Security Review Summary
+## 10. Security Review Summary

+A comprehensive security review requires systematic analysis of an application's attack surface, vulnerabilities, and protection mechanisms.
+This section summarizes key aspects of the security assessment process, from identifying entry points to evaluating security controls.
+Understanding these fundamental elements helps create a structured approach to discovering, analyzing, and addressing security issues across different application components.

 ### 10.1 Key Review Areas
 1. **Banking Entry Points**